… “music-making of the highest order. Remember this name: Hinrich Alpers” New York Sun, March 2008

 In addition, in 2010 Hinrich founded his own annual festival and masterclass series, the “International Summer Academy Lüneburger Heide” in his hometown Uelzen, Germany, which brings together more than 30 young soloists from all over the world with renowned chamber music partners, pedagogues and an orchestra.
 In 2017, he began to expand the Academy into an all-year program of weekend classes, special lectures and performance opportunities.

 Since his youth, Hinrich has been studying with Bernd Goetzke in Hanover, Germany, and spent a year at The Juilliard School, New York City, in the studio of Jerome Lowenthal.
-Today he is a sought-after pedagogue himself, having taught of the Hanover University of Music and drama, the University of the Arts and Hanns Eisler School of Music in Berlin, and currently serving on the faculty of the Barenboim-Said Academy in Berlin.
+Today he is a sought-after pedagogue himself, and after having taught at the Music Universities of Hanover, Lübeck, and Berlin (University of the Arts, Hanns Eisler School of Music, and Barenboim-Said Academy), he has been appointed as professor of piano at the Musikhochschule Dresden in 2021..

 Hinrich has been a Steinway Artist since 2007.
 Living in Berlin, he has a passion for nature and sciences, frequently involves himself in culinary pursuits and listens to everything from Renaissance choral music to 21st century Jazz.